 Download additional themes to completely change SideSlide's appearance:

-/backup: Backup SideSlide settings into a zip file.
-The zip file,
+: Backup SideSlide settings into a zip file.
+The file, SideSlide_Backup.zip, is created in SideSlide's settings folder unless the /path

 Windows Vista/7/8/10/11: Starting an app that requires admin